microsoft/SparseSC/docs/azure_batch.md

 az group delete -n %name%
 ```

+## Solving
+The Azure batch will just vary one of the penalty parameters.
+You should therefore not specify the
+simplex constraint for the V matrix as then it will be missing one degree of freedom.

 ## FAQ

 1. What if I get disconnected while the batch job is running?